 Help Them Prepare

-If you help your loved one make sure they have all their liquids bagged up, their ID and boarding passes ready, and their favorite sweater within easy reach, going through the airport will be much smoother and less stressful.
+If you help your loved one make sure they have all their liquids bagged up, their ID and boarding pass ready, and their favorite sweater within easy reach, going through the airport will be much smoother and less stressful.

 If they like lists, try writing out a list for them to help them stay organized as they pack.
 If they can complete everything on the list, it can also give them a sense of being in control, which can help them feel less anxious.

-Remind Them of the Facts
+Remind them of the Facts

 Many times our fears are caused by irrational beliefs.
 Sometimes something as simple as reminding your partner that turbulence is just changes in airflow, or car accidents are much more common than plane crashes can help them calm down.